mosesfinlay/hls-to-s3/README.md

 ## 0. Prep in AWS (one-time)

-### Create/choose an S3 bucket for HLS:
+### Create/choose an S3 bucket for MP4 recordings:

-Name example: `my-live-video`
+Name example: `my-video-recordings`

-If you’ll serve directly from S3, allow public reads (or prefer CloudFront + OAC).
+If you'll serve directly from S3, allow public reads (or prefer CloudFront + OAC).

 ### Create an IAM role for EC2 with this inline policy (scope to your bucket):